 - The Agony in the Garden refers to the events in the life of Jesus between the Last Supper and Jesus' arrest.
 According to all four Gospels, immediately after the Last Supper, Jesus took a walk to pray (John 18:1).
 Matthew and Mark identify this place of prayer as Gethsemane.
 Jesus was accompanied by St. Peter, St. John and St. James the Greater, whom he asked to stay awake and pray.
 He moved "a stone's throw away" from them, where he felt overwhelming sadness and anguish, and said "My Father, if it is possible, let this cup pass me by.
 Nevertheless, let it be as you, not I, would have it."
 Then, a little while later, He said, "If this cup cannot pass by, but I must drink it, your will be done!"
 (Matthew 26:42).
 He said this prayer three times, checking on the three apostles, between each prayer and finding them asleep.
 He comments: "The spirit is willing, but the flesh is weak".
-An angel came from heaven to strengthen him. - "Angels bearing the Instruments of the Passion appear to Christ at prayer.
-The disciples sleep.
-In the background Judas comes with soldiers to arrest Christ.
-The dead tree and vulture may indicate death.
-New growth and the pelicans are perhaps hopeful signs for the future.
-Jerusalem (which is represented here as a walled city), and which was then under Roman rule, includes an equestrian statue, a column with relief sculpture, and a theatre like the Colosseum, all inspired by monuments surviving in Rome.
-The other version of this picture by Mantegna is in Tours (Musée des Beaux-Arts) and is firmly dated to 1457-9, although the composition is in reverse, and the disciples differently arranged.
-The National Gallery picture is probably a little later in date.
-It is more fluent as a composition and more dramatic in presentation, with a more effective relationship between figures and landscape.
-The picture may be related to a drawing by Jacopo Bellini (London, British Museum).
-There is also a version (in the National Gallery Collection, 'The Agony in the Garden') by Giovanni Bellini which is influenced by Mantegna's picture."
-(National Gallery) - The rabbit is a symbol of rebirth and resurrection and this ancient symbolism explains the connection between Easter, the resurrection of Christ and the Easter Bunny.
+An angel came from heaven to strengthen him. - The rabbit is a symbol of rebirth and resurrection and this ancient symbolism explains the connection between Easter, the resurrection of Christ and the Easter Bunny.
 Three hares together is a symbol of the Trinity and is found in Albrecht Dürer's woodcut, The Holy Family with the Three Hares (1497) although it might also refer to the three apostles that accompany Jesus, St. Peter, St. John and St. James the Greater.